Erfurt Meeting: Why Austria Was Excluded

 Frequently asked questions

-Out of the meetings came an agreement, the Erfurt Convention, in fourteen articles, calling upon Britain to cease its war against France, recognizing the Russian conquest of Finland from Sweden, and stating that in case of war with Austria, Russia should aid France "to the best of its ability".
+The outcome of the meeting at Erfurt was the Erfurt Convention, which called upon Britain to cease its war against France, recognized the Russian conquest of Finland from Sweden, and stated that Russia should aid France in the expected war with Austria.

 Written by